ShyFoo/Nemesis/README.md

 ## Acknowledgements
 Our code is based on [CoOp](https://github.com/KaiyangZhou/CoOp).
 We thank the authors for releasing their code.
-If you use our model and code, please consider citing these works as well.
+If you use our model and code, please consider citing this work as well.